St. Catharines: Events

 The Grape and Wine Festival Parade is held annually each September.
 More than 100,000 people were anticipated for the 2022 event.

 The International Chicken Chucking Championships takes place every January in the St. Catharines neighbourhood of Port Dalhousie and attracts hundreds of participants and observers.
 Chicken Chucking consists of pitching or sliding frozen chickens along the ice-covered Martindale Pond and is hosted by the Kilt and Clover.
 Animal rights groups such as Niagara Action for Animals have protested the event.
 Proceeds from the event are donated to Community Care, a local food bank.

 St. Catharines was one of the cities that hosted the 2022 Canada Summer Games.
 More than 5,000 athletes and coaches arrived for the games, which took place from August 6 to August 21, 2022.
 The opening ceremony was held at the Meridian Centre.
+The city previously hosted the 2016 IIHF U18 Women's World Championship.